 ECSS-Q-ST-70-01_0500132

-Head covers or other garments shall be used as required to trap loose particles of hair or skin flakes.
+Head covers or other garments shall be used as required to trap loose particles of hair, including but not only beard, moustache or skin flakes.

 ECSS-Q-ST-70-01_0500133

 Gloves, approved finger cots, tweezers or clean handling methods and equipment shall be used while working with or handling sensitive parts.